About Para La Tierra:

-Para La Tierra charges students to cover costs of room and board.
+Para La Tierra charges interns to cover costs of room and board.
 The price includes all living costs during their stay with us and a personal pick-up upon arriving.
-Students receive three meals a day, unlimited coffee, tea, yerba mate and diluting juice, as well as a bed in shared accommodation with hot showers and access to WiFi.
-It also includes organized activities & trips for our students such as barbeques, game nights, beach trips and much more.
+Interns receive three meals a day, unlimited coffee, tea, yerba mate and diluting juice, as well as a bed in shared accommodation with hot showers and access to WiFi.
+It also includes organised activities & trips for our interns such as barbecues, game nights, beach trips and much more.

-The fee further covers administrative costs associated with the stay, and a small contribution to Para La Tierra's conservation and education projects.
+The fee further covers assistance with the use of PLT’s scientific equipment, administrative costs associated with the stay, and a small contribution to Para La Tierra's conservation and education projects.

 Weekly basis pro rata payments are accepted in special cases.
 There is a 25% discount for South American nationals.